whitneyburton/portfolios/students/1507/jeff-ruane/20160122-jeff_ruane-m4.markdown

 In this project, I made IdeaBox again using jQuery, AJAX, and a Rail API.
 I was evaluated by Lovisa and recieved a total score of 148/150.

+* Data Model: 5
+* Viewing Ideas: 9
+* Adding a New Idea: 15
+* Deleting an Existing Idea: 15
+* Change the Quality of an Idea: 15
+* Editing an Existing Idea: 20
+* Idea Filtering and Searching: 15
+* Specification Adherence: 10
+* User Interface: 4
+* Testing: 6
+* Ruby and Rails Quality: 8
+* JavaScript Style: 8
+* Workflow: 8
+* Inline Editing (Extension): 10

 ## Team

 ### Projects